richmahn/en_tn/1co/05/intro.md

 #### Structure and formatting ####

-Some translations set quotations from the Old Testament farher to the right on the page than the rest of the text.
+Some translations set quotations from the Old Testament farther to the right on the page than the rest of the text.
 The ULB does this with the quoted material in 5:13.

 #### Important figures of speech in this chapter ####